lee1707/TIL/java/web/Jsp&Servlet Wrapper - request&response.md

 -ResponseWrapper class uses cookie to prove they really changes some datas from web browers.

-#Step1
+##Step1
+ResopnseWrapper class that change UpperCase data to LowerCase data) -from the book
 ```
--(ResopnseWrapper class that change UpperCase data to LowerCase data) -from the book
 package myfilter;
 import javax.servlet.http.*;
 import javax.servlet.*;